Pathak94/electronut.github.io/_posts/2015-01-18-IoT-temp-sensor.md

 For enclosure, I designed a T-slot based acrylic box using the [Inkscape T-Slot Boxmaker plugin][3].
 It uses *M2x10* hex screws and has slots for the LM35, PCB spacer, as well as one for hanging the box on a nail.
+The acrylic thickness is 3 mm.
 Here's what it looks like:

 <br />
 <br />